-Figure 6.14.3-1: UE receives hosting network selection and access information from local SP
+Figure 6.14.3-1: UE receives hosting network selection and access information from Localized service provider using UP provisioning mechanism

 1. The hosting network server sends Hosting Network Selection and Access Information to the NEF.

 The hosting network (HN) server stores the Hosting Network Selection and Access Information and send it to the local service providers who provide services to the UEs accessing the hosting network.

+The HN server may be the UDR in the hosting network.
+The UDR sends Nudr_DM_Notify message to the NEF of hosting network, including LSP ID and the Hosting Network Selection and Access Information.

+The HN server may include the IDs of all the LSPs which provide localized services via the hosting network.

-2. The NEF sends the Hosting Network Selection and Access Information to the local service provider App.
+2. The NEF sends the Hosting Network Selection and Access Information to the Local Service Provider (LSP) App.

-Editor's note: The details of step 1 and 2 are FFS.
+The NEF sends Nnef_EventExposure_Notify message to the LSP App, including the Hosting Network Selection and Access Information.

 3. The UE establishes connection with the local service provider App.

 The UE may establish a PDU Session via its home network and establishes connection via the PDU Session.

-NOTE: How the UE knows the address of the local service provider App is out of 3GPP scope.
+NOTE: How the UE knows the address of the local service provider App is out of 3GPP scope, for example, from the ticket the user bought for a football match.

+4. The UE receives the Hosting Network Selection and Access Information from the local service provider App.

-4. The UE selects a hosting network based on the Hosting Network Identifier in the Hosting Network Selection and Access Information when the corresponding time and location condition information is satisfied.
+5. For automatically network selection, when the corresponding time and location condition information is satisfied, the UE activates SNPN access mode.
+The UE selects a hosting network based on the Hosting Network Identifier in the Hosting Network Selection and Access Information when the corresponding time and location condition information is satisfied.

+For manual network selection, when the corresponding time and location condition information is satisfied, the UE provides to the user the list of hosting networks (each is identified by a PLMN ID and NID) and related human-readable names (if available) of the available hosting networks.
+The user selects manually one hosting network from the list.